-New students will begin to have access to our online housing system on May 15, 2017.
-Actual housing selection will take place on July 19, 2017.
-Below you'll find information on how this process works.
+In this section, you'll find information about housing selection for new students.
 If you have any questions after reading everything, please feel free to contact the Office of Residence Life at 413-782-1317.

-How to Select Housing in HMA: Step by Step Process Description
+How to Select Housing: Step by Step Process Description

 Where do you want to live?